gordonkoerner1/sparse_solver_builds/singularity/mumps/README.md

   mumps-dev
 ```

-Path to the matlab directory and "make all" , "make.inc" will do all of the work.
+Ensure your make.inc file correctly points to the MATLAB install and run "make all" to compile the .mexa64 files automatically.

 ## Leave the singularity sandbox and build a slim development singularity image file (sif) for HPC deployment, using only the compiled objects we need
 ```bash